NewsappAJC/project-template-generator/README.md

 	$ npm install

+Then you'll need to create your own version of the `` aws.json `` credentials file.
+Keep the example file so when you commit to github and the .gitignore ignores your config file, you and whoever else pulls your code will still have a reference to create a config file from.
+The next command will not run without a parseable `` aws.json `` file in the config directory.

+	$ cd config
+	$ cp aws.json.example aws.json

 Once that finishes, install/update all your dependencies with the `` bowercopy `` grunt task:

 	$ grunt bowercopy